 Euclidean and non-Euclidean metrics

-called the metric of Euclidean space.
+This expression is called the metric of Euclidean space.
 A metric is a law according to which a numerical

 2.6.
 Spatial subject-object relations

-parts of a spatial subject cannot have more or less dimensions than the subject itself.
+The proper parts of a spatial subject cannot have more or less dimensions than the subject itself.
 A two-dimensional subject can only have two-dimensional parts.
 Just as collections can only be added if they have no members in common, magnitudes of spatial

-only be added if they have no common parts.
+subjects can only be added if they have no common parts.
 But they may have common boundaries, because the boundaries are not parts of the subject.
 A boundary of a spatial subject always has a lower dimension than the subject itself, and, therefore, its subjective

 of numerical ordering within the spatial aspect.

-a dependent meaning.
+kind have a dependent meaning.
 This becomes apparent if one tries to assign a number to a collection of points on a line segment.
 It can easily be proved that there exists a one-to-one correspondence between the points of this line segment and the points of

 and the corresponding subject-subject relation is relative spatial position.
 In the kinematic modal aspect simultaneity has only a limited, analogical meaning, as is shown in the theory of relativity, whereas in the numerical order of before and after simultaneity